Sorting out your Shit!

 • Looking after yourself.
 Make sure you have a healthy diet and take plenty of exercise.

 • Heeding signs that tell you there is a problem.
-For example, if your body feels in need of a massage, then take one, if you can.
+For example, if your body needs a massage, take one.

 • Tending to your own needs, not just others.